REN XUE EUROPE

 After some time, Ren Yuan can be added to strengthen the body making it supple, and to improve circulation.
 A beginner can also start by practising Ren Yuan and enjoy the benefits of the practice, but later the addition of Tian Yuan and Di Yuan is recommended to make the practice complete.

 Built upon the practice of the first three methods, Xia Yuan is a method that supports the body's organs.

 After practising the first four methods consistently, a deeper understanding of Qi can be achieved.
 The next step is to start practising Zhong Yuan and then continue on to Shang Yuan to open the Microcosmic Circuit and the Central Channel.
 These two methods can have extraordinary effects on health.

-Concurrently, at any stage during the above training process, one can practice Tong Yuan.
+Concurrently, at any stage during the above training process, one can practice Tong Yuan and Ling Yuan.
 Tong Yuan is a method to work on Xin (heart), specifically for cultivating the five Xin qualities of trust, openness, love, gratitude and Gongjing (humility and true respect).